 The Mumbles is an exciting and often busy seaside village to one side of Swansea Bay which offers fresh seafood, some of which is sold at the fascinating indoor Swansea Market.
 There are several gardens and parks, a large stadium with a capacity of over 21,000 people, a fun waterpark, a theatre, an art gallery…the list goes on.

-The nearby Gower Peninsula is an Area of Outstanding Natural Beauty (the UK’s very first!) and is a haven for wildlife and birds, having a diverse landscape of gorgeous beaches, cliffs and moorland.
+The nearby Gower Peninsula is an Area of Outstanding Natural Beauty (the UK’s very first to be designated in 1956!) and is a haven for wildlife and birds, having a diverse landscape of stunning beaches, cliffs and moorland.
 Rhossili Bay has been in the top ten of best beaches in Britain for over eight years while Llangennith is a popular destination for surfers.

 Are you looking to attend job fairs in Swansea?
 The UK Careers Fair is the country’s leading provider of all career-related events.
 Whether you’re a company recruiter or an aspiring applicant, we’ll help you advance in your career!
 Reach out to learn more.